 What projects will be contained within the intranet structure?
 For example, you might provide forums just for individuals working on particular projects: a fantastic way to collaborate, share information and keep all of the critical data generated for a given project in one place.
 You might decide that employees who are working on some projects need access to information that isn’t available to others.
 This information can be set up selectively based on current projects and your employees’ need to know, but you’ll need to take the time to fully develop your intranet structure to allow for it.

 What different tiers of security naturally exist within your company?
 Upper-Level management will have access to more information than other departments within the building.
 Your IT department might have full access to the intranet, while other departments have their access customized according to what they need.
 This type of security serves several purposes.
 First, it keeps employees from accessing sensitive information that they aren’t supposed to have.
 Second, it streamlines the appearance of your intranet, making it easier for each employee to use.
 Finally, it reduces the amount of time that will be spent on irrelevant information simply because it’s there.

 Intranet Templates and Customization

-If you’re ready to select an intranet template that will allow a full range of customization, you can start a free intranet trial today.
+If you’re ready to select an intranet template that will allow a full range of customization, you can start a free intranet trial today or sign up for a no-obligation demo.
 We’ll provide the template.
 You’ll provide the critical details that will take that template and make it your own, customizing it to the unique needs of your business and your employees.
 Your intranet is of course as unique as the needs of your company.
 We’ll not only provide you with the intranet template to get your intranet off the ground immediately, but we’ll also help you complete your setup.